rll307/immigration/README.md

 Please, note that the Key (legend) was added using Adboe Illustrator.
 Each colour would represent a cluster, the more centred words are more important in terms of co-occurence.

+# Semi-automatic tagging

+The next step was to tag the corpus in order to enable factor analysis.
+Three R packages we used for this task: